Analysis of statically determinate structures;

 All assignments are to be submitted on engineering paper.

-You may use any type of engineering paper as long as it has a background grid.
+You may use any engineering paper as long as it has a background grid.
 The example

 page below is for the paper available in the bookstore.
 If an alternate form of paper is